Your Cooking Assistant Find a recipe by the avaliable engredients

 • vegetable oil: 0.5 tsp

-• water, if needed: 1 tsp
+• water: 1 tsp (if needed)

 • Chinese black bean sauce: 1 Tbsp